-This item has been noticed in accordance with the Ralph M. Brown Act and was available for public viewing and review at least 72 hours prior to schedule meeting date.
-The City has also used social media to promote and advertise the City Council Meeting Agenda Items.
+This item has been noticed in accordance with the Ralph M. Brown Act and was available for public viewing and review at least 72 hours prior to the scheduled meeting date.
+A legal notice of the public hearing was advertised in the Press Democrat on May 22, 2025.